openethereum/openethereum.github.io/Chain-specification.md

   + `"extraData"` extra data of the genesis block.

 + **`"params"`** contains general chain parameters:
   + `"networkID"` DevP2P supports multiple networks, and ID is used to uniquely identify each one which is used to connect to correct peers and to prevent transaction replay across chains.
+See [here](https://ethereum.stackexchange.com/questions/17051/how-to-select-a-network-id-or-is-there-a-list-of-network-ids/17101#17101) for network IDs that are not available anymore.
-  + `"maximumExtraDataSize"` determines how much extra data the block issuer can place in the block header.
+  + `"maximumExtraDataSize"` integer specifying the maximum size in bytes of the extra_data field of the header.
+This must be 32 bytes or fewer as per the Ethereum Yellow Paper (see extraData under 4.3).
+It is an optional value, used by some Ethereum mining pools to log their blocks.
+The current value for Ethereum and Kovan is "32".
-  + `"minGasLimit"` gas limit can adjust across blocks, this parameter determines the absolute minimum it can reach.
+  + `"minGasLimit"` the minimum gas limit.
+Most chains like Ethereum and Kovan use 5000 (less than the minimum 21000 needed to perform a transaction) in a deliberate process called "thawing", more info about it [here](https://ethereum.gitbooks.io/frontier-guide/content/frontier.html/).

   Optional:
   + `"accountStartNonce"` in the past this was used for transaction replay protection
-  + `"chainID"` chain identifier, if not present then equal to `networkID`
+  + `"chainID"` chain identifier, was introduced in [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) to prevent replay attacks between the main ETH and ETC chains, which both have a `networkID` of `1`. `ChainID` is an additional way to tell chains apart.
+Subsequent to EIP-155, ETH had a `chainID` of 1, while ETC had a `chainID` of `61`. `networkID` and chainID are  required for the chain to operate in general - e.g. it's required when signing transactions.
+Default value is equal to `networkID`.
-  + `"subprotocolName"` by default its the `eth` subprotocol
+  + `"subprotocolName"` Devp2p subprotocol name.
+Default is `eth`.
-  + `"forkBlock"` block number of the latest fork that should be checked
+  + `"forkBlock"` block number of the latest fork that should be verified.
+In case of chain split, a node would only warp-sync with a peer whose block hash matches the `forkBlockHash` for a given `forkBlock` to make sure to sync with a given side of a fork.
   + `"forkCanonHash"` hash of the canonical block at `forkBlock`
   + `"bombDefuseTransition"` block number at which the difficulty bomb (epsilon in Yellow Paper Eqs.
 39, 44) is removed from the difficulty evolution
   + `"wasmActivationTransition"` block number at which bytecode (in storage or transactions) can be run as Wasm bytecode and by WebAssembly VM.